brianglass/anastasis/files/typikon.md

 ****

-Â§ 4.
+§ 4.
 On a Feast of the Mother of God.

 If it takes place on a feast of the Mother of God, at **Vespers**, at ‘Lord, I have cried’ 4 Stichera of the Feast are chanted, 3 of the Dedication, 3 of the Saint of the Church.
 ‘Glory’ of the Feast.
 ‘Both now’ of the Dedication.
 2 Readings of the Feast and 1 of the dedication.
 The Aposticha of the Feast, ‘Glory’ of the Saint of the Church, ‘Both now’ of the Feast.
 The Apolytikion of the Feast, that of the Dedication, that of the Saint of the Church and again that of the Feast.